First, who is the Fed, and what do they do?

 You Can’t Keep a Good Thing Down

 Ever try to hold a life preserver underwater?
 It’s hard, isn’t it?
-It can be equally hard for the Fed to keep Mortgage rates low against a rising tide of market expectation.
+It can be equally hard for the Fed to keep Mortgage rates low against a rising tide of market expectations.

 The Winds of Change.
 The Fed’s actions to keep interest rates low have worked for a time, but eventually, market forces will take over.
 In fact, the market has recently become more influential, and the Fed can do little to counteract the trend.